 AR-powered guides and instructions easily replace long and complex manuals.
 Manual applications provide car owners with access to vehicle features, maintenance, and information for repairs via smartphone or tablet.

 AR-powered virtual guide app from Hyundai is a vivid example.
-At first, the application appeared to recognise about fifty vehicle features of the 2015 and 2016 Sonata.
+At first, the application appeared to recognize about fifty vehicle features of the 2015 and 2016 Sonata.
 Today, it supports Genesis luxury sedans that use augmented reality.
 With this guide, consumers get how-to information for repairs, maintenance, and vehicle exterior and engine parts.
 2D and 3D tracking technologies allow the delivery of in-depth information related to specific parts.

 Here are some perks of augmented reality applications in the automotive industry for guides and instructions: